VNMod/dofind/README.md

 $ ./dofind search_dir find_file
 ```

-where search_dir is the directory to be searched for and find_file is the file to be found.
+where search_dir is the directory to be searched in and find_file is the file to be found.